 - Review your policy to make sure of your coverage.
 Make a list of questions and related information you want to know.

 - Report the accident promptly to your insurance company.
 This may not seem wise or necessary to you.
 The accident may be minor, you may not want to risk seeing your rates rise or you may live in a no-fault state and think that the other driver’s insurance company will pay for everything.
-But state laws generally protect you from higher rates unless an accident was your fault.
-And even though you may think no-fault lets you off the hook for the other driver’s medical expenses, it does not.
+State laws generally protect you from higher rates unless an accident was your fault but even though you may think no-fault lets you off the hook for the other driver’s medical expenses, it does not.

-If you were injured by another person’s carelessness or recklessness, you may be entitled to recover damages that include medical costs, property loss, lost wages, and pain and suffering.
+If you’ve been injured by another person’s carelessness or recklessness you may be entitled to recover damages that include:

-The attorneys of Haymond Law understand that as an accident victim or the family of a victim, you may be overwhelmed and suffering from emotional, physical and financial injuries.
-Contact us today for a free personal injury case evaluation.
+THaymond Law Firm personal injury attorneys nderstand that as an accident victim or family of a victim, you may be overwhelmed and suffering from emotional, physical and financial injuries.
+Contact Haymond Law today for a free personal injury case evaluation.